 Don’t blame Raab, as such.
 Blame the system that put him there.
-Blame a system that puts idiots like Michael Fabricant, Boris Johnson, Claire Rayner, Diane Abbott, Nadine Dorries, and hundreds like them, into Parliament.
+Blame a system that puts idiots like Michael Fabricant, Boris Johnson, Angela Rayner, Diane Abbott, Nadine Dorries, and hundreds like them, into Parliament.
 Not to mention the untermenschen such as Fiona Onasanya (now binned and on the dole, but others are still there).

 As for trade unions, like most institutions and organizations in Britain now, all but useless.
 Completely taken over by Common Purpose careerists and other enemies of the people.

 Good grief.
 The BBC is so replete with “licence”-payers’ money that it pays a scarecrow-on-a-stick nearly £300,000 a year to “work” only half the week…